solo-system/solo-system.github.io/about.md

 And once it was useful to me, it was useful to others, so I opened it up - it's now open source.

-The solo is under active development.
+The Solo is under active development.
 If you can code - look at the github site.
 If you have ideas or a request for new functionality, please leave a comment on our facebook page.
 If you have a success story, let us know.